zhaoyul/aposd-vs-clean-code/README.md

 ```

 This version is identical to the original except that I
-"separated concerns" by moving a few lines of text down to the bottom.
+moved a few lines of text down to the bottom.
 There is exactly the same information as in the original version,
+I maintained the order of the extracted lines,
-and it's all visible on a single screen, yet this version is
+and everything is visible on a single screen.
+Even so, this version is
-almost impossible to decipher.
+almost impossible to read.

 The problems with `PrimeGenerator` are similar, albeit not as
 extreme.
 If the contents of `smallestOdd...` were moved up into the loop